• Skip to primary navigation

 But old tube light (fluorescent lamp) can make problem because they use capacitor.

-We can fix by removing capacitor or adding RF choke in line.
+Also, we can fix by removing capacitor or adding RF choke in line.

 Safety Warning: